The SpongeBob Movie: Sponge Out of Water: Deleted scenes

 The Blu-ray release includes animatics of deleted scenes from the film, including a scene in which Mrs. Puff reappears in an apocalypse outfit (in the final film, she only appears in her normal attire).
 In the segment, Mrs. Puff wears a skull mask as she pursues SpongeBob and Plankton in a boatmobile chase.
 The "Squeeze Me" song plays on Plankton's radio until the boat crashes.
 Mrs. Puff catches up with the two runaways, takes off her mask, and tells SpongeBob he will pay the "ultimate penalty" for his reckless driving.
 She sifts through a variety of torture devices in a bag, then pulls out a red pen and gives SpongeBob a failing grade.

 A fully animated musical sequence, "Thank Gosh It's Monday", was also cut from the film.
 A shortened version was used as an advertisement for the movie and uploaded to Paramount Pictures' YouTube channel.
 The extended cut is exclusive to the Blu-ray release, and the song used in the scene was released as the fifth track on the movie's soundtrack album.

 Music

+John Debney composed the film's score.

 Music from The SpongeBob Movie: Sponge Out of Water is the soundtrack extended play that consisted of five songs, produced by Pharrell Williams and Chad Hugo.
 Hugo and Williams' band N.E.R.D wrote three songs for the film.
 The EP was released digitally on February 3, 2015.

 The original score for the film was composed by John Debney.
 On February 16, 2015, Debney announced via Twitter that Varèse Sarabande would release his score digitally.
 The score released in the UK on March 2, 2015, and on the following day in the US, along with a physical release on March 24, 2015.